rstudio/helm/CONTRIBUTING.md

 3. Submit a [pull request](https://help.github.com/articles/using-pull-requests).

 We'll try to be as responsive as possible in reviewing and accepting pull requests.
-Appreciate your contributions very much!
+We appreciate your contributions very much!

 ## Code of Conduct